themarquisdesheric/amber-health/src/pages/articles/2020-02-09-complementary-and-alternative-therapies-for-endometriosis.md

 templateKey: article
 title: Complementary and Alternative Therapies for Endometriosis
 date: 2020-02-11
-description: Learn about the hormonal medication treatments for endometriosis, including birth control and Lupron
+description: Learn about the complementary and alternative therapies that are recommended by endo specialists
 featuredImage: /img/sonjiawpom-1.jpg
 series: 'Endometriosis'
 seriesNumber: '8'